meharc/PDF-Query-Bot/README.md

 2. **Ask a Question**: User inputs a question related to the PDF content.
 3. **Get Response**: The application processes the query using the LLM and returns the relevant answer.

-### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Contact

-For questions or support, please open an issue or contact the repository owner.

----

-Feel free to customize this description to better fit your specific project details and preferences.